mpotane/mpotane/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying at a university.
+- 🔭 I’m currently studying.
 - 🔎 I’m currently learning from home.
 - 👯 I’m looking to collaborate on github.
 - 🤔 I’m looking for help with no one at the moment.
 - 💬 Ask me about cool things.
 - 📫 How to reach me: [@mpotanedev](https://twitter.com/mpotanedev)
-- 😄 Pronouns: Their
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I don't drink coffee!

 ---